-Program Manager: Robert Krop Email: rkrop@frederick.edu Phone: 301.846.2505
+Program Manager: Dr. Karen Wilson Email: kawilson@frederick.edu Phone: 301.624.2848

 Prepares students working in the accounting field for career advancement opportunities.
 Students will gain an in-depth knowledge of accounting principles and procedures and apply them to business situations.
 Students will also use application software to solve business and accounting problems.
 A grade of "C" or better must be earned in the following courses: ACCT 100 Business Accounting, ACCT 101 Principles of Accounting I, ACCT 201 Intermediate Accounting I, ACCT 202 Intermediate Accounting II, ACCT 233 Applied Accounting and ACCT 111 Computerized Accounting.